 - The student and parent sign a SARB attendance contract.

 - The contract is a promise that the student will go to school every day and be on time.

 - The student/parent will either bring a doctor’s note or have the student checked by the school nurse for illness related absences.

-- The student/parent also promise to follow all other conditions on the contract, which could in clued obeying school rules, participating in a parenting class, attending counseling sessions or other conditions.
+- The student/parent also promise to follow all other conditions on the contract, which could include obeying school rules, participating in parent education and skill building programs, attending counseling sessions, or other requirements.